 Bukidnon is one of the landlocked provinces in the Philippines.
 It is now a growing ecotourism destination, owing to its pristine ecological wonders.
 Three of the top ten highest peaks in the Philippines are within the province, making it a mountaineering paradise.

 Vast mossy and dipterocarp forests, home to endangered species, still cover vast swathes of Bukidnon.
+It is also known as the food basket of Mindanao because of its vast production of rice and corn.
 There’s so much to explore here indeed.

 If you’re planning to visit Bukidnon, here are the destinations you should not miss.